-Definitions of 'Subdivision' are set out in section 6.2 Environmental Planning and Assessment Act 1979 and s.195(1) Conveyancing Act 1919.
-The powers and responsibilities of a Consent Authority are set out in section 6.5(3) Environmental Planning and Assessment Act 1979.
+Definitions of 'subdivision' are set out in section 6.2 Environmental Planning and Assessment Act 1979 and section 195(1) Conveyancing Act 1919.
+The powers and responsibilities of a consent authority are set out in section 6.5(3) Environmental Planning and Assessment Act 1979.

 - shows the division of an existing lot or lots into 2 or more new lots